 All that to say, humans are creating a LOT of content.
 So it’s no surprise that a lot of the content we create has mistakes.

 For journalists with strict content quotas to hit, it’s nearly impossible to get everything right on the first try.
 By the time they hit publish, they’re already on to the next article.

 This presents a golden opportunity for businesses seeking cheap PR wins: look for articles where journalists made some kind of error, then simply reach out with a fix.
 Here are some common errors to look for:

 - Image attribution errors (missing attribution, outdated image, or wrong source).

 - Outdated data (where a journalist points to a study that is no longer relevant or altogether incorrect).

 - Simple spelling and grammar errors.

-Before we dive into the template, remember the goal with “fixing these errors” is building a long term relationship that leads to a lot of repeat press over time.
+Before we dive into the template, remember the goal of “fixing these errors” is building a long-term relationship that leads to a lot of repeat press over time.
 (As opposed to just “getting a link” and then disappearing into the galactic ether for all eternity 👾🚀💨).

 Try this template in your own campaigns: